dimikat/Handy/proposedchanges.md

   1. Notepad Integration (your suggestion): Add a hotkey that automatically opens notepad.exe, focuses it, and then begins transcription directly into that window.
-This would require extending the action system in actions.rs to support launching applications before transcription.
+This would require extending the action system in actions.rs to support launching applications before transcription. //checked off
   2. Transcription History & Log: Maintain a searchable database of all transcriptions with timestamps, allowing users to review, edit, and reuse previous transcriptions.
 Could integrate with the existing Tauri store system.
   3. Multiple Output Destinations: Beyond just pasting into the active window, add options for: